PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 You can use the flag `--force` to [terminate a Pod by force](/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination-forced).
 {{< /note >}}

-If a node dies or is disconnected from the rest of the cluster, Kubernetes applies a policy for setting the `phase` of all Pods on the lost node to Failed.
+If a node dies or is disconnected from the rest of the cluster, PlaidCloud applies a policy for setting the `phase` of all Pods on the lost node to Failed.

 ## Container states

-As well as the [phase](#pod-phase) of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
+As well as the [phase](#pod-phase) of the Pod overall, PlaidCloud tracks the state of each container inside a Pod.
 You can use
 [container lifecycle hooks](/docs/concepts/containers/container-lifecycle-hooks/) to trigger events to run at certain points in a container's lifecycle.